 - Adults with AMI Reporting Unmet Need

-- Adults with Disability who Could Not See a Doctor Due to Costs
+- Adults Reporting 14+ Mentally Unhealthy Days a Month Who Could Not See a Doctor Due to Costs

-- Children with Private Insurance that Did Not Cover Mental or Emotional Problems
+- Youth with Private Insurance That Did Not Cover Mental or Emotional Problems

 - Students Identified with Emotional Disturbance for an Individualized Education Program